RWorkflow-Workshops/WSDS-StLouis/public_art.md

 # Some public art in Downtown St. Louis!

--Walking Figure by Donald Baechler
+- Walking Figure by Donald Baechler
--Torsi Di Ikaro by Igor Mitoraj
+- Torsi Di Ikaro by Igor Mitoraj
--The Mural Mile (floodwall) by Paint Louis
+- The Mural Mile (floodwall) by Paint Louis
--Synergism by William Conrad Severson and Saunders Schultz
+- Synergism by William Conrad Severson and Saunders Schultz

 ## Header 2